 Cushions and Accessories

 For items made of fabric, such as throw pillows and rugs, we highly recommend using Perennial Fabrics.
-They make a wide selection of durable, easy-to-clean, solution-dyed acrylic fabrics in a variety of colors, textures, and patterns.
-(See my recent article How to Care for Your Solution-Dyed Fabrics to learn more.)
+They make a wide selection of durable, easy-to-clean, solution-dyed acrylic fabrics in a variety of colors, textures, and patterns and other items for outdoor furniture care (See my recent article How to Care for Your Solution-Dyed Fabrics to learn more.)
 Regardless of material, all cushions and accessories should be stored either indoors, in a shed, or a free-standing storage unit when not in use during the winter months.